Bear Brook murders: DNA and isotopic evidence

-In 2014, police announced that DNA profiling had revealed through MtDNA that the woman, and oldest and youngest girls were maternally related.
+In 2014, police announced that DNA profiling had revealed through mitochondrial DNA that the woman, and oldest and youngest girls were maternally related.
 This means that the woman could have been the girls' mother, aunt, or older sister.
-In 2015, the woman was identified as the mother of the two girls.
+In 2015, it was established that the woman was the mother of the two girls.

 Other forensic information showed that the woman and children lived together in the Northeastern United States between two weeks and three months before their deaths.
 Investigators have concluded the woman and two of the children lived in the area where their bodies were found.
 Advanced forensic testing showed the 2-to-4-year-old girl (since identified as Rasmussen's daughter) probably spent most of her childhood in either the upper Northeast or upper Midwest, perhaps Wisconsin.
 In 2019, however, it is stated that the nonrelated child most likely originated from Arizona, Texas, California or Oregon, although additional locations cannot be excluded.

 Later developments

-In January 2017, it was announced that Denise Beaudin, who had been missing since 1981, was connected to the murders.
-Beaudin disappeared from Manchester, New Hampshire, along with her young daughter and then-boyfriend Robert "Bob" Evans.
-Evans later abandoned a young girl, "Lisa", at a campground, and she was found to not be his daughter.
-Beaudin was not reported missing until 2016, when her daughter resurfaced alive and well in California after there was more publicity about the murders and Beaudin's disappearance.
-The daughter is keeping her name private.
+In January 2017, it was announced that the disappearance of Denise Beaudin, a woman from New Hampshire who had been missing since 1981, was connected to the Bear Brook murders.

-The National Center for Missing & Exploited Children subsequently announced that an unidentified man, known by the alias "Robert Evans," was found through DNA to be the father of the middle child (who was not related to the three other victims).
-Authorities believed that Evans was the killer of the four Bear Brook victims, but did not elaborate.
+By November 27, 1981, Beaudin had disappeared from Manchester, New Hampshire, along with her young daughter and then-boyfriend Robert "Bob" Evans, after she was last seen by her family in Goffstown for Thanksgiving.
+Evans later abandoned a young girl, "Lisa", at a campground in California in 1986, while he was living under a different alias, and served prison time for the abandonment.
+In 2003, after Evans was arrested under yet another alias for the murder of Eunsoon Jun, police began an investigation into Evans’ past and conducted a DNA test, which found that Lisa was not his daughter.
+However, it was not until 2016 when, with the help of detective Peter Headley of the San Bernardino County Sheriff's Office and genetic genealogist Barbara Rae-Venter, "Lisa" was discovered to be Beaudin's daughter.
+Beaudin was subsequently reported missing and, based on Evans' modus operandi, was believed to have also been killed by Evans.
+"Lisa" is keeping her name private.

-Authorities said in 2018 that the Bear Brook woman was not Beaudin.
+Due to the proximity between Manchester where Beaudin disappeared and Allenstown where the barrels were found, New Hampshire authorities suspected the cases were connected.
+They performed DNA testing and found that the Bear Brook adult victim was not Beaudin; however Evans was found to be the father of the middle child (who was not related to the three other victims).
 They also said that "Robert Evans" was a pseudonym and that the man's legal identity was unknown.